Altinn/altinn-studio-docs/content/community/changelog/app-frontend/v4/migrating-from-v3/_index.en.md

 toc: true
 ---

-{{% notice info %}}
-As of writing this documentation, the latest release candidate of app-frontend v4 is `4.0.0-rc3`.
-Updated information [is available on GitHub](https://github.com/Altinn/app-frontend-react/releases).
-Before the release of v4.0.0 stable, you will have to use exact version numbers in the URLs, e.g. `4.0.0-rc3` instead of `4`.
-Each time we release a new release candidate and you want to try out the new release, this URL will have to be updated.
-When the stable version is released, you can use `4` as the version number in the URLs and get the latest stable version automatically.
-{{% /notice %}}

 ## Introduction

 This guide will help you migrate your app from using version 3 of App-frontend to version 4.